-An interview will not be rescheduled for reasons such as (but not limited to) travel plans, work commitments, you did not check your eligibility within the timeframe or conflicting interview times with other universities; you were unable to login prior to your scheduled time or you logged in late.

-All interview bookings are scheduled in Australia Central Daylight Time.
-It is important that applicants are aware of any time differences from their location to the time zone shown in the booking confirmation (e.g. 12pm ACDT (Adelaide) = 12:30pm AEDT (Sydney, Melbourne)).
+An interview will not be rescheduled for reasons such as (but not limited to): you did not check your eligibility or book an interview within the timeframe or conflicting interviews times with other universities.
+All interview bookings are scheduled in Australian Central Daylight Time.
+It is important that applicants are aware of the time difference from their location.
+Arriving late due to time zone miscalculation is not grounds for reschedule or appeal (e.g. 12pm ACDT (Adelaide) = 12:30pm AEDT (Sydney, Melbourne)).